DaveDubUK/hifi-pfnn/readme.md

 ## Setting up environment:
 Ideally, the C++ project must first be compiled and run so it can be used as a reference.
 Then the JS project is set up for High Fidelity.
-There are too many PFNN data files to put on GitHub, so the 'pfnn-data' directory can be downloaded from here: http://davedub.co.uk/downloads/hf/pfnn/pfnn-data.zip Once downloaded, simply unzip into the same folder as 'ddAnimate.js'.
+There are too many PFNN data files to put on GitHub, so the 'pfnn-data' directory must be downloaded from here: http://davedub.co.uk/downloads/hf/pfnn/pfnn-data.zip Once downloaded, simply unzip into the same folder as 'ddAnimate.js'.
 Relative paths are used in the code, so it should work fine.